Filler

 What's Wrong With The Term "Belly Dance"?

-Names have power.
-For many people, especially those who have never truly seen the dance performed by a skilled professional, the name "belly dancing" carries with it that scandalous reputation that accompanied its arrival on U.S. shores.
 "Do you take your clothes off?
 Is it like stripping?" are common questions that arise when someone tells a friend she is trying out a "belly dancing" class.
-Or, a fat man will pull up his shirt to expose his hairy, flabby midriff and say, "Oh, look, I can belly dance - I've got the belly for it!"
+Or, a man will pull up his shirt to expose his hairy, flabby midriff and say, "Oh, look, I can belly dance - I've got the belly for it!"

-In the Middle East, the term for the dance is "raqs sharqi" in Arabic and "Oryantal dans" in Turkish.
-The correct translation into English for both of these terms is "dance of the East", or "Oriental dance".
-Neither language uses the name of any body part in its name for this dance form.
+In the Middle East, the term for the dance is raqs sharqi in Arabic and Oryantal dans in Turkish.
+The correct translation into English for both of these terms is "dance of the East", "Eastern dance", or "Oriental dance".
+Neither language references any body part in its name for this dance form.
 In fact, many Middle Eastern people feel that the name "belly dance" is a vulgar term for a beautiful performing art.

 The mere word "belly" sounds humorous to many people.
 It is associated with beer bellies, belly laughs, jelly bellies, fire in the belly, pork bellies, the belly of the beast, and bellying up to the bar.
 The Red Elvises recorded a song titled, "I Want To See You Belly Dance."
-Comic Craig Shoemaker has a section in his stand-up routine called "My Mother Was a Belly Dancer."
+Comedian Craig Shoemaker has a section in his stand-up routine called "My Mother Was a Belly Dancer."
 Because of all these comic associations, the term "belly dancing" sounds rather humorous and undignified to many people.
 It suggests that the dance is not something that needs to be taken seriously.

 The name also fosters misconceptions.
 It leads people to believe that "belly dancing" is based on rolling the abdominal muscles, when in fact that is a miniscule part of the dance.
 Non-dancers proclaim themselves to be "belly dancers" because they have figured out how to do abdominal rolls, even if they don't know the difference between a hip lift and a hip drop, even if they have never heard of Oum Kalthoum.